mattbrictson/capistrano-mb/README.md

 # capistrano-fiftyfive

-**Additional recipes for use with capistrano to automate installation of a full-stack Rails environment!** No need to mess with Chef, Puppet, etc.
+**Additional recipes for use with Capistrano 3.x to automate installation of a full-stack Rails environment!** No need to mess with Chef, Puppet, etc.
 Several of these recipes are based on the
 [Capistrano Recipes (#337)][cast337] and